Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 In this equation, $A = -339.647 W \cdot m^{-2}$ and $B = 2.218 W \cdot m^{-2} K^{-1}$ are parameters estimated based on empirical data [^4].

-The function responsible for calculating Earth's emitted radiation, depending on the selected model, is implemented in the 'stochastic_resonance.py' module and is named 'emitted_radiation'.
-This function takes as input the 'emission_model' parameter, which can take values 'linear' or 'black body' to specify the chosen model for simulations.
+The function responsible for calculating Earth's emitted radiation, depending on the selected model, is implemented in the *stochastic_resonance.py* module and is named *emitted_radiation*.
+This function takes as input the *emission_model* parameter, which can take values *linear* or *black body* to specify the chosen model for simulations.
 It's important to note that the choice between these two models does not significantly impact the final results.
-A comparison between the two models is available in the 'emission_models_comparison_plots.png' graph within the 'images' folder.
+A comparison between the two models is available in the *emission_models_comparison_plots.png* graph within the *images* folder.
 Additionally, to adapt to the extended time scales considered in the analysis, parameters A and B, as well as the Stefan-Boltzmann constant in the black body model, have been converted so that years serve as the unit of time rather than seconds.

 - **Periodic Modulation of Solar Radiation** ( $\mu(t)$ )